Documentary film

-A documentary film or documentary is a non-fictional motion-picture intended to "document reality, primarily for the purposes of instruction, education or maintaining a historical record".
-Bill Nichols has characterized the documentary in terms of "a filmmaking practice, a cinematic tradition, and mode of audience reception [that remains] a practice without clear boundaries".
+A documentary film (often described simply as a documentary) is a nonfiction, motion picture intended to "document reality, primarily for instruction, education or maintaining a historical record".
+The American author and media analyst Bill Nichols has characterized the documentary in terms of "a filmmaking practice, a cinematic tradition, and mode of audience reception [that remains] a practice without clear boundaries".

+Research into information gathering, as a behavior, and the sharing of knowledge, as a concept, has noted how documentary movies were preceded by the notable practice of documentary photography.
+This has involved the use of singular photographs to detail the complex attributes of historical events and continues to a certain degree to this day, with an example being the conflict-related photography achieved by popular figures such as Mathew Brady during the American Civil War.
+Documentary movies evolved from the creation of singular images in order to convey particular types of information in depth, using film as a medium.

-Early documentary films, originally called "actuality films", lasted one minute or less.
-Over time, documentaries have evolved to become longer in length, and to include more categories.
-Some examples are educational, observational and docufiction.
-Documentaries are very informative, and are often used within schools as a resource to teach various principles.
+Early documentary films, originally called "actuality films", briefly lasted for one minute or less in most cases.
+While faithfully depicting true events, these releases possessed no narrative structure per se and were of limited interest.
+Over time, documentaries have evolved to become longer in length and to include more categories of information.
+Some examples are explicitly educational, while others serve as observational works; docufiction movies notably include aspects of dramatic storytelling that are clearly fictional.
+Documentaries are informative at times, and certain types are often used within schools as a resource to teach various principles.
 Documentary filmmakers have a responsibility to be truthful to their vision of the world without intentionally misrepresenting a topic.

-Social-media platforms (such as YouTube) have provided an avenue for the growth of the documentary-film genre.
-These platforms have increased the distribution area and ease-of-accessibility.
+Social media organizations, such as Dailymotion and YouTube, with many of these platforms receiving popular interest, have provided an avenue for the growth of documentaries as a particular film genre.
+Such platforms have increased the distribution area and ease-of-accessibility given the ability of online video sharing to spread to multiple audiences at once as well as to work past certain socio-political hurdles such as censorship.